mgord9518/squashfuse-zig/README.md

    is already done using libdeflate in place of zlib)
  * Fully-compatible with existing squashfuse tools
  * Keep code as clean as possible (whew, yeah we're not there yet)
- * Iteratively re-implement squashfuse functionality in Zig, so eventually this should be a complete re-implementation.
-Most functions have been ported but a few are still bindings or rely on squashfuse headers

 With some very basic benchmarking, extracting a zlib-compressed AppImage (FreeCAD, the largest AppImage I've been able to find so far), takes 3.1